JamiesWhiteShirt/shadowfacts.github.io/_tutorials/forge-modding-112/dynamic-tileentity-rendering.md

 What we're going to do in the handler's `onMessage` method is get the tile entity from the world and update its inventory and `lastChangeTime`.
 Unfortunately, there's a caveat to this so it's a bit more complicated.
 With Netty (the library Minecraft and Forge use for networking), packets are handled on a different thread that's not the main thread.
 Because we're going to be interacting with and modifying the world, we can't just do it from a different thread because it could potentially cause a `ConcurrentModificationException` to be thrown.
 To deal with this, we'll call the `Minecraft.addScheduledTask` method which executes the given `Runnable` on the main thread as soon as possible, so in this runnable, we _can_ interact with the world.

+Note that `Minecraft.addScheduledTask` will only work on the client.
+When handling packets on the server, you must obtain a `WorldServer` instance from `ctx.getServerHandler().playerEntity.getServerWorld()` and use `WorldServer.addScheduledTask`.

 In the runnable, we simply get the tile entity from the client world (`Minecraft.getMinecraft().world`) and modify its inventory and set its `lastChangeTime` field.

 {% highlight java linenos %}